What Is Ownership Interest In A Property?

 Tenancy In Common

-Tenancy in common is very different than tenancy by entirety.
+Tenancy in common is very different from tenancy by entirety.
 With a tenancy in common arrangement, there can be two or more parties with ownership interest.
 However, the ownership interest can be in unequal amounts.

-When a party with an ownership interest through tenancy in common, their ownership interest will be transferred to their heirs.
+When a party holds an ownership interest through tenancy in common, their ownership interest will be transferred to their heirs.
 The other owners will have to work with the heirs from that point on.

 An owning trust allows a trustee to manage real estate assets for the trustor, or a collection of trustors.
 There are two types of trusts for real estate ownership: an irrevocable trust and a revocable trust.

 In an irrevocable trust, the trustor can only make changes with the beneficiary’s permission.
 In a revocable trust, the trustee can make changes without the beneficiary’s express permission.
+Rocket Mortgage® won’t close a mortgage when a property is in a trust.

 Owning Partnership (LLC)